-There are a lot of factors to consider when it comes to hunting blinds!
-Deciding which hunting blind is best for you can be a daunting task between different types of hunting blinds, size, appearance, and species.
+There are a lot of factors to consider when it comes to picking a new hunting blind!
+Deciding which hunting blind is best for you can be a daunting task between different types of hunting blinds, size, appearance, safety, and species.
 To help you decide on your next hunting blinds, we’ve compiled a list of top things to consider before purchasing your next hunting blind.

 Type of Blind